vulpemventures/banco/README.md

 - **Decentralized** The protocol is completely decentralized and does not require any trusted third party, being non-custodial for traders and capital efficient for market makers, without the need of centralized "order-book" server.
 The taker simply observes the mempool for pending contracts to fulfill.

+In-depth explanation can be found in the [protocol](./PROTOCOL.md) document.

 ## 🏃 Show me the code

+### 🏛️ Architecture

+Banco is composed by the following components and pieces:

+- **`banco`**: A web-server written in Go that serves an HTMX web application to accept trades from makers.
+It monitors the mempool for fundend trade contracts to be fulfilled.
+It writes trade data to a SQLite database in `./db/banco.db`
+- **`ocean`**: An Elements wallet daemon that is used by Banco to fund the fulfill transactions.
+It supports an embedded database or PostgreSQL.

+### 📦 Download

 The most simple way to run Banco locally is using docker.
 Standalone installation instructions coming soon.